pilotmoon/popclipweb/site/dev/js-actions.md

 ::: tip Module-based extensions

-JavaScript actions provided a simplified way to run call in PopClip, for example form a quick snippet.
+JavaScript actions provide a simplified way to run call in PopClip, for example form a quick snippet.
 To access the full power of JavaScript, use a [module-based extension](./js-modules).